Understanding New Construction Plumbing Phases

 Fixture Quality and Quantity

-If you encounter issues with fixtures after installation, understanding broken toilet flange repair or bathtub drain repair can help you manage maintenance costs.
+If you encounter issues with fixtures after installation, understanding common repair options like broken toilet flange repair can help you manage maintenance costs over time.

 Material Selection

-PEX has become increasingly popular for supply lines due to flexibility, freeze resistance, and lower installation costs.
-PVC remains standard for drain lines.
-Copper, while expensive, offers superior longevity and is preferred in some regions.
+PEX has become the dominant material for supply lines due to flexibility, freeze resistance, and lower installation costs.
+PVC remains standard for drain, waste, and vent lines.
+Copper, while more expensive, offers superior longevity and is still preferred in some regions for its proven track record.

 Labor, Location, and Site Conditions